motion/orbit/notes/next.md

 app platform demo, p2p sync, search

+- Able to make your own "Pages/Spaces/Homescreens"
-- RSS Syncer means we can actually publish an RSS feed of updates to orbit users :D
+- RSS Syncer
-  - and can hardcode it for them so theres content there on first start
+- We make the default home screen be "Orbit Updates"
+  - shows our RSS and maybe Twitter :D
+- Integration quick search result cards
+  - Those show a queue for each Location in that integration
+- We can also have an example of Design blogs
 - Login/signup/onboarding completion
 - Figure out Google/https oauth workaround
 - p2p system for avoiding hitting syncers